Snub by Omission

 - In How I Met Your Mother after an argument with Ted, Robin gives an acceptance speech where she lists her friends; Lily, Marshall, Barney, and... that's it.
 That's all my friends.

-- Monk: An astronaut is saying that anyone could have done what he did, could be a hero.
+- Monk, "Mr. Monk and the Astronaut" An astronaut is saying that anyone could have done what he did, could be a hero.
 "You, and you, and you and you", skipping over Monk pointedly.

 - Power Rangers RPM At one point, Doctor K takes a moment to compliment each of the Ranger Series Operators... except Ziggy.
 Who lampshades it.
 "What about me?"
 "It's Ziggy.
 Z-I-G-G-Y." Of course, Doctor K had her reasons.